 The boots are aimed at long distance walkers who want maximum support and comfort when carrying a big pack.
 According to AKU;

 “The durability and comfort they’ve built into the Superalp comes from the footsole up, with guaranteed shock absorption and stability, tuned lateral retention and just the right torsion rigidity.”

 If like me you have a healthy disregard for technical babble then let me help, this translates as the most comfortable full weight boot you have ever worn, they are brilliant.
-The roller eyelets and soft leather stretch panels around the ankle let you adjust the boot to fit your foot perfectly and the rand and strong toe and heal construction protect your feet from rocks and stones.
+The roller eyelets and soft leather stretch panels around the ankle let you adjust the boot to fit your foot perfectly and the rand and strong toe and heal construction protect your feet from rocks and stones and Rain.

 The firm construction makes a very secure base even on smaller footholds and so makes scrambling safe and secure.
 After a record breaking wet Cumbrian winter they have never even felt damp after a long day and certainly never leaked.
 The sole is deep for good durability but still feels solid and firmly planted.

 If you are looking for a lighter more 2/3 season boot for rocky GR’s in the Dolomites or boggy trots in Scotland then I would not dismiss the Superalps, whilst not being light at 810grams the all-day comfort and protection would more than compensate.